RightDataUSA

 5. Conclusion

-Add it all up and the chances of the GOP remaining in charge of the House appear to be less than 50% (perhaps much less), barring a clear shift to the right between now and November 5.
+Add it all up and the probability of the GOP remaining in charge of the House appears to be less than 50% (perhaps much less), barring a clear shift to the right between now and November 5.
 As we have documented, there are likely to be more tight races in Republican-held districts than there will be in Democrat-held ones.

 Anything can happen in a close election, in case you've somehow forgotten 2020.

-Even if the GOP wins as many as half of the most precarious 40 districts, which is by no means certain to happen, that means +6 for the Democrats and 220-215 control of the House.
+Even if the GOP wins as many as half of the most precarious 40 districts, which is by no means certain to happen, that would make it +6 for the Democrats and 220-215 control of the House.

 When Democrats rule a legislative body by even one seat, they govern with an iron fist as if they have 100% control; when Republicans face the same margins -- as they currently have in the House and will in the Senate next year -- they become even more timid than usual (they aren't really comfortable with the concept of "governing") and act as if they have control of nothing.
 Which, in effect, they don't.
 And good luck with Senate "control" anyway with traitors like Lisa Murkowski, Susan Collins and Lindsey Graham in the GOP caucus -- assuming that none of them switch parties after 2024.

 The difference between how the parties behave in advantageous situations will be quite evident beginning in January, unless the Republicans can stem the tide of potential House losses and cling to power, such as it is with a twerp like Mike Johnson in command.
-As spineless as the GOP leadership is, that party's control of the House at least means that the Trump agenda (assuming he wins the presidency) is not immediately D.O.A. as it would be under racist election-denying Speaker Hakeem Homeboy, and it also means there won't be a never-ending series of Trump impeachments.
-Vote hard.
+As spineless as the GOP leadership is, that party's control of the House at least means that the Trump agenda (assuming he wins the presidency) is not immediately D.O.A. as it would be under racist election-denying Speaker Hakeem Homeboy, and it also means we would avoid a never-ending series of Trump impeachments.

 Tags: